sergeiudris/deathstar.lab/docs/design/design.md

 - can scenario server-side be a nodejs app? a jvm-app?
 - so can scanerios be built as apps interacting with DeathStarGame apis
 - if scenario is installed as a regular dep, deos it mean (require-ing) it in jvm builder and adding a :build target and compiling renderer in shadow-cljs builder?

+## yes, scenarios should be apps, spinned up in containers

+- we are already in docker
+- sceanrio creaters should be elevated to building real apps
+- when relying on apis, scenario dependencies and ideas stay even more free, with the feeling of building an appliaction, not jsut scripting, so the quality of scenarios will rise exponentially as more people will be willing and excited to really go for it with scenarios
+- users should build apps that use DeathStarGame api or are used by it
+- communicate bidirectionally over rsocket